drbean/edit/jeffreykuo/Send_thermal_pad.md

 where *w~dry~* is the weight of the dry rubber, *ρ~rubber~* is the rubber density, *w~absorbed~* is the weight of solvent absorbed by the sample and *ρ~solvent~* is solvent density.
-The thermal stability of the silicone rubber composite was determined by thermogravimetry analysis (TGA Q500, TA Instrument) in the range of 30 to 650^o^C with a heating rate of 10^o^C min^-1^ under nitrogen flow at 40 mL min^-1^.
+The thermal stability of the silicone rubber composite was determined by thermogravimetry analysis (TGA Q500, TA Instruments) in the range of 30 to 650^o^C with a heating rate of 10^o^C min^-1^ under nitrogen flow at 40 mL min^-1^.
 The heat resistance of the material (T~heat-resistance\ index~) ^18^ can be determined using the equation: